 Anvilicious: A good part of the time, anyway.
 While a few of the aesops were handled with surprising subtlety, most of them fell into this.

-Tear Jerker: The song Off You Go from the episode Gribbet.
+The song "Off You Go" from the episode "Gribbet".
 You try not crying, especially just after losing a pet, or giving away something of sentimental value to someone else.

 The Scrappy: Ace is the most hated character for not only treating girls like crap and using them for his own purposes (only made worse by the fact that the show is aimed for girls) but for also being a Jerkass in general.

 Clover who shifts from being too lucky to Blessed with Suck.
 It's hard not to feel sorry for her.

 Sweetheart in "Shop Talk" when Teddy accuses her of spreading rumors about his teddy bear.
 She clearly couldn't do anything to stop her friends, especially when Ace and Lancer hear about it.
 With everything that happens to her, you just can't help but give her a hug.